davidknipe/InsightFormFieldMapper/README.md

 # Episerver Insight has been replaced with Optimizely Data Plaform (ODP)

-See more information on ODP here: https://www.optimizely.com/products/intelligence/data-platform/
+> See more information on ODP here: https://www.optimizely.com/products/intelligence/data-platform/

+## This repository is now archived

+***

 # Episerver Insight Form Field Mapper
 Map Episerver Form fields to Episerver Insight / Profile properties